pagopa-archive/io-infrastructure-post-config/README.md

 To configure the IO infrastructure you should have full access to it with administrative privileges.

+## Folder structure

+Each folder generally represents an IO service, except a few of them that instead realize specific functions:

+* **system** - contains system services (look at the *deploy system services* paragraph below)

+* **storage** - contains the PersistentVolumeClaim configurations (PVCs) used by some of the applications to work.
+Inside, each PVC configuration is named as the chart that makes use of it

+* **configs** - helm configuration value files that extend the basic helm charts default values.
+Each file generally represents a deployment environment (i.e. dev, prod, ...)

 # Deploy Kubernetes Resources

 This readme explains how deploy and manage Kubernetes resources for the IO project.